 In the natural gas and oil sectors, Brett counsels his clients on the federal regulation of natural gas and oil/liquids transportation and sales, including the structuring of transactions.
 He advises new pipeline and liquefied natural gas terminal projects and manages all aspects of FERC certification proceedings, including requirements under the National Environmental Policy Act (“NEPA”).
 Brett is co-author of the first editions of The AGA FERC Manual: A Guide for Local Distribution Companies, a comprehensive FERC manual for natural gas distribution companies.

 Brett represents electric industry participants in Federal Power Act rate and regulatory matters.
 He advises clients on issues relating to rate and tariff proceedings, including market-based rate issues, participation in regional transmission organizations, and acquisitions.

 Brett represents natural gas, oil, and electric clients in complex administrative and rate litigation before FERC, and in public and non-public investigations, regulatory audits, and self-reporting proceedings before FERC’s Office of Enforcement, the CFTC, and the Federal Trade Commission.
 He also represents energy and other companies in FCC licensing matters relating to mergers and acquisitions and reorganizations.

-Chambers USA noted that Brett has “a deep knowledge of FERC and DOE matters and a strong relationship with both entities,” according to a client.
+Chambers USA noted that Brett has “a deep knowledge of regulatory matters and is skilled at navigating complex issues.
+He also has strong relationships with the regulators,” according to a client.